The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Asymptotic Properties

-While we consider the asymptotic power of test for the directional predictability over a range of quantiles with multiple lags in the following theorem, the results can be applied to test for a specific quantile or a specific lag order.
-The following theorem shows that the cross-quantilogram process has non-trivial local power against $\sqrt{T}$-local alternatives.
+We consider the asymptotic power of a test for the directional predictability over a range of quantiles with multiple lags in the following theorem; however, the results can be applied to test for a specific quantile or a specific lag order.
+The following theorem shows that the cross-quantilogram process has non-trivial local power against the $\sqrt{T}$-local alternatives.

-\begin{theorem} Suppose that Assumptions A1-A5 hold.
+\begin{theorem} Suppose that Assumptions A1-A6 hold.
 Then: (a) Under the fixed alternative in (\ref{eq:alt-fix}),

 (b) Under the local alternative in (\ref{eq:alt-local})